Znamianka, Kirovohrad Oblast

 Znamianka (Знам'янка, /uk/) is a city in central Ukraine, Kropyvnytskyi Raion, Kirovohrad Oblast.
 It hosts the administration of Znamianka urban hromada, one of the hromadas of Ukraine.
 Population:

-It is located about halfway between the regional center Kropyvnytskyi (west), and cities of Oleksandriia (east) and Svitlovodsk (north).
-A popular reservoir in the city is a Balka Orlova river and it's numerous ponds.
+Znamianka is located about halfway between the regional center Kropyvnytskyi (west), and cities of Oleksandriia (east) and Svitlovodsk (north).
+It is an important railway junction on the routes Kyiv-Dnipro and Kharkiv-Odesa.